Vladimir Paar

 Paar is a global warming denier and is an advocate of a new ice age hypothesis.
-He argues that the rise of carbon dioxide level in the atmosphere is the effect - rather than the cause - of global climate change, and that the true cause lies in the change of Earth's orbit due to gravitational pull of Jupiter and other planets of the Solar System.
+He argues that the rise of carbon dioxide level in the atmosphere is the effect - rather than the cause - of global climate change and that the true cause lies in the change of Earth's orbit due to the gravitational pull of Jupiter and other planets of the Solar System.
 Paar believes that the evidence against anthropogenic global warming is being deliberately suppressed.